kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 Keep the enhancement tracking spreadsheet up to date with review progress and merge status for each documentation PR.
 For example: [Kubernetes Enhancements OSS tracking board (1.14 release)](https://docs.google.com/spreadsheets/d/116X6E-lmDJG5UZPlqDAFw8hN9vS6SNY4qRNZ9fKtsMU/edit#gid=0)

-⚠️ Assign the enhancements evenly across your Shadows.
+⚠️ Assign the enhancements evenly across your Shadows after the enhancement freeze.
+Assigning shadows before the enhancement freeze will cause unexpected behavior in the tracking spreadsheet due to frequent updates to dynamic data.
   - You and your Shadows will be responsible for tracking whether the enhancement:
     - **has docs:** Actively has docs in place on Kubernetes website or in flight
     - **needs docs:** Actively needs docs to support the enhancement in the [future-release]